Sun Peiyuan

-Sun Peiyuan (孙培原 (Sūnpéiyuán); born August 8, 1989) is a professional wushu taolu athlete from China.
+Sun Peiyuan (孙培原 (Sūnpéiyuán); born August 27, 1989) is a professional wushu taolu athlete from China.
 He is regarded as one of the most dominant wushu athletes of the 2010s, having been the first athlete to achieve the new version of the "grand slam" (gold medals at the national championships, National Games of China, Asian Games, World Cup, and the World Wushu Championships).

 Career

-Sun started training wushu at the sage of six.
+Sun started training wushu at the age of six.
 In 2003, he was selected to join the Shandong provincial wushu team and in 2009, Sun was admitted into the Physical Education Institute of the Shandong University of Finance and Economics.